- A counselor may release confidential information if you have given written consent to do so.

 - A court of law or judge may require a counselor to produce confidential information (a very rare occurrence).

 Counseling records never become a part of a student's transcript or college record.
-All records are kept in the Counseling Services office in locked files.

 Counseling is conducted face-to-face, not through email.
 The privacy of email cannot be assured, therefore we encourage you not to communicate with our office using this method.